fhumbertodf/dicionario/Textos6.md

 living in.
 That's what I would do if I could go back in my life.
 In fact, I think I'll
-just make a habit of doing all of those things all through my life.
+just make a habit of doing all of those things all through my life.*

-Article #129 Joking
+## 129 Joking

-Joking is good.
+>*Joking is good.
 Jokes can be very funny.
 Jokes can also be hurtful.
 Jokes can be